 Wing position also helps differentiate the two groups.
 Usually dragonflies rest with their flat, like an airplane.
 Most damselflies at rest keep their wings closed against their body or a bit above the body.
 The exception would be spreadwing damselflies.

 Petaluridae - Petaltails

 Macromiidae - Cruisers

-New dragonfly species continue to be recorded, and a changing climate means that some southern species will continue to migrate north to the United States.
+Nonetheless, new dragonfly species continue to be recorded, and a changing climate means that some southern species will continue to migrate north to the United States.